 Through the years, he went from place to place convincing Nnewi indigenes to establish industries at home.
 He gave industrialists free land to build.
 He fought for government presence here in Nnewi.
 So he is not a king that sits idle in his palace.
 He works hard for the progress of his people.
 He is at peace with all men.
 If there is a problem between two Nnewi indigenes, the Igwe will speak his mind.

 “There has been a lot of progress, so the people are happy with their king.
 You can see how colourful today’s event is.
 We didn’t spend a kobo.
 The people gave freely to see to the success of today’s event.
 He is loved.
 He is a peculiar ruler.
 He isn’t a king that goes around looking for contracts or things for his personal gain.
-He has brought us honor”.
+He has brought us honour”.

 Nwafor-Orizu, a member of the Nnewi royal cabinet is full of praise for the monarch over his abolishing the Osu caste system, adding that the once segregated group has been fully assimilated.
-He said “Recently, Igwe Orizu dealt with an age long problem in Igbo land by abolishing the Osu caste system.
+He said “Recently, Igwe Orizu dealt with an age-long problem in Igbo land by abolishing the Osu caste system.
 It was a bold move to deal with a very serious problem,” said the lawyer.

 The monarch’s first son, Prince Obi, gave an insight into what makes the highly revered monarch thick, stressing that his father puts God first and the people second.